Carlisle railway station: Layout

 Freight trains formerly used a goods line to the west to bypass the station, but this was closed in 1984 after a runaway rake of container wagons derailed at high speed on the River Caldew bridge at Dentonholme, damaging it beyond economic repair.
 Nearly all freight services (apart from those running directly from the Cumbrian Coast Line toward the Tyne Valley Line or the Settle–Carlisle Line, or vice versa) now have to use one of the main platform lines when passing through the station, which can cause congestion at peak times.

-Layout and services

-Long-distance services are operated by Avanti West Coast, with the main routes being London Euston–Glasgow Central and Scotland–-London Euston and TransPennine Express Scotland-Manchester.
-Caledonian Sleeper passengers from/to London Euston may also alight/board here.
-Northern operate local stopping services to Newcastle Central via the Tyne Valley Line, to Barrow-in-Furness via the Cumbrian Coast Line, and to Leeds via the scenic Settle–Carlisle line.
-ScotRail also operate services to Glasgow Central via Dumfries and Kilmarnock.

-The following trains call at Carlisle:
+Services

+The station is served by five train operating companies, with the following general off-peak service pattern in trains per hour/day: